How to build Alexa skills

 - Amazon provide a library of built-in slot types, such as date, duration, four digit number, number, time and a range of useful lists such as states, music events, months and many more.
 These allow Alexa to weight certain words under certain circumstances, such as when you want book names, months, US States etc - Learn more

-The following tools are provided to help developers when building skills:
+The following tools are provided by Amazon and the wider development community to help developers when building skills:

 - Alexa Skills Kit SDK